marmiskarian/AdSmart/README.md

 ### *Web interface*
 Open your browser and go to http://localhost:????.
 You will see a form where you can enter your keywords and other parameters.
 After clicking the generate button, you will see a list of advertisement prompts.

-*How is the website going to look like?* Rough mockup of the website: [link](https://zaruhipoghosyan01.wixsite.com/adsmart)
+*How is the website going to look like?* Rough mockup of the website: [link](https://zaruhipoghosyan01.wixsite.com/adsmart) (The style of the website has been updated.)

-The html and css files of the web application can be found in the web folder.
+The html and css files of the web application can be found in the adsmart_web folder.

 ## Project Information